Innovation

 Roofs

 Roofs are an opportunity for rainwater collection which could be used for non-potable purposes such as flushing toilets.
-The collection and diversion of rainwater can also mitigate flood risk and control run-off as part of a sustainable drainage system.
+The collection and diversion ofrainwater can also mitigate flood risk and control run-off as part of a sustainable drainage system.

 Where flat roofs are considered to be appropriate, green roofs can provide a natural way to insulate and regulate internal temperatures as well as capturing carbon, slowing rainwater runoff and increasing biodiversity amongst other benefits.
+Where flat roofs are considered to be appropriate, green roofs can provide anatural way to insulate and regulate internal temperatures as well as capturingcarbon, slowing rainwater runoff and increasing biodiversity amongst other benefits.

 Low and zero carbon (LZC) technology